Updated August 2006

 Readers sometimes ask for more information about me and the standards I use to write HIStalk.
-This will be an attempt to help you understand my background, possible biases, and relationship with sponsors.
+This is my story.

 Why I Started HIStalk

-I started writing HIStalk in 2003 simply to collect my thoughts about what was going on in the industry, which was at that time important to my IT day job.
-Readership grew slowly without any advertising or sponsor support, which surprises me to this day.
+I started writing HIStalk in 2003 simply to collect my thoughts about what was going on in the industry, which was important to my IT job.
+Readership grew slowly, which surprises me to this day, and I had no sponsors.
 While I can’t afford to make HIStalk a full-time job, it provides me with much of my personal satisfaction, so I contribute a lot of time and energy toward making it as interesting and useful as I can.

 We could start a minor controversy arguing whether it’s pronounced HIZZtalk or H-I-S talk.
-I had the latter in mind when I started it, but I’m not too offended with the other pronunciation.
+I had the latter in mind when I started it, but I’m not offended by the former.

 Why I’m Anonymous

-On the other hand, I’ve been writing this for a long time now, so my body of work speaks for itself.
-If several hundred articles and thousands of pages haven’t convinced you of my credibility, then I guess you can go back to reading the rags.
-If you’re one of those people who say, “I can’t believe you because I don’t know you,” then I’ll ask: who wrote the articles in this morning’s newspapers, or the stories read by the talking head news guy?
-Obviously you believe who you’ve grown to trust.
+I think that’s a pure arrangement.
+I’m the writer, editor, and publisher, so you don’t have to wonder what influence went into a particular story or interview.
+I’ve been writing this for many years now, so after millions of words, you have everything you need to assess my credibility.
+If you’re one of those people who say, “I can’t believe what you write because I don’t know you,” then I’ll ask: who wrote the articles in this morning’s newspapers, or the stories read on the TV news by the talking head news guy?

 My Background